scrapcomputing/MCEBlaster/README.md

 - Auto-adjustment functionality that centers the image on screen
 - EGA brown color correction
 - On-screen messages
+- Two PCB variants, one SMD and one Through-Hole.

 # Installing the firmware to the Pico
 - Download firmware (MCEBlaster.uf2): https://github.com/scrapcomputing/MCEBlaster/releases